AdnanHodzic/ansible-role-containerized-wordpress/README.md

 Ansible Role: Containerized WordPress
 =========

 This Ansible playbook will Deploy & run Docker Compose project for WordPress instance.
-Which consists of 3 separate containers running:
+It will also configure Let's Encrypt certificates for specified domain.
+It consists of 3 separate containers running:
 * WordPress (PHP7 FPM)
-* Nginx
+* Nginx (enabled with Let's Encrpt HTTPS encryption)
 * MariaDB

 This role was created as part of [containerized-wordpress-project](https://github.com/AdnanHodzic/containerized-wordpress-project)